 In the opening chapters of Harry Potter and the Half-Blood Prince, J.K.
 Rowling creates a picture of a floundering wizard economy.
 Businesses are shutting down – either because their owners have been killed or because customers are afraid to shop anymore.
-The only retailer that seems to be thriving in the down economy is Weasleys’ Wizarding Wheezes, a joke shop that opened only a few months earlier and run by two Hogwarts drop outs.
+The only retailer that seems to be thriving in the down economy is Weasleys’ Wizarding Wheezes, a joke shop that opened only a few months earlier by two Hogwarts drop outs.

 1. Get An Angel Investor